 It’s easy to get caught up in the stress of a move and everything you must deal with once you arrive at your new home.

 Don’t ignore your dog.
-D can’t express stress the same way you do, but they need just as much reassurance and comfort.
+D can’t express stress like you do, but they need just as much reassurance and comfort.

 Spend time on the floor with them.
 Give them familiar toys.